mystery-o-matic/mystery-o-matic.github.io/README.md

 # mystery-⚙️-matic

 mystery-o-matic is a Python program used to produce the content of [mystery-o-matic.com](https://mystery-o-matic.com).
-It produces a random [murdery mystery](https://en.wikipedia.org/wiki/Murder_mystery) to solve using [fuzzing testing](https://en.wikipedia.org/wiki/Fuzzing).
-Once a mystery is generated, it produces a static html file which contains all the clues (and the solution to verify it).
+It produces a random [murder mystery](https://en.wikipedia.org/wiki/Murder_mystery) to solve using [fuzzing testing](https://en.wikipedia.org/wiki/Fuzzing).
+Once a mystery is generated, it produces a static html file that contains all the clues (and the solution to verify it).

 The mystery generation involves using a Solidity smart contract.
 This was used because of the nature of blockchain transactions as operations, but everything is simulated so no cryptocurrency is involved.
 Instead, every transaction represents a possible state change in the murder mystery (e.g. Alice walks from the kitchen to the bathroom).
 If the state change breaks any rule (e.g. no more than two characters can be in the same room), then the transaction reverts and the fuzzing tool keeps exploring.

 ## Installation

-Make sure all the requirements are installed.
+Make sure all the requirements are met.
 If you are using Ubuntu:

 ```bash
 sudo apt-get install libsecp256k1-0 graphviz graphviz-dev